Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 # Setup Matic Validator Node

+## We strongly recommend not using a latptop if you're running a full node.

 ### Step 1: Install GO

 Install go by following the [official docs](https://golang.org/doc/install).
 Remember to set your `$GOPATH`, `$GOBIN`, and `$PATH` environment variables, for example: